yordevs/yordevs.github.io/src/content/posts/2022-11-28_a_simple_JS_game.md

 // ...
 ```

 Next we need to add an event listener to the frostyCreature variable.
-Within the callback function, we need to increase the score every time a Frosty is clicked:
+Within the callback function, we increase the score every time a Frosty is clicked:

 ```
 frostyCreature.addEventListener('click', () => {